 As an actor, on television, he played Spock in Tim Firth’s Preston Front, Mr Kenge in Bleak House and the title role in the quirky detective show Mayo (co-writing several later episodes).
 He featured in Skins as a South African rugby teacher and as the evil Piero de Medici in 13-part CBBC drama Leonardo.
 He appeared alongside Dougreay Scott in The Words of Captain Scott and also narrated The Falklands Most Daring Raid for Channel 4.

-He appeared in the film Driving Aphrodite opposite Nia Vardalos and Richard Dreyfuss and played Norris McWhirter in David Baddiel’s film The Norris McWhirter Chronicles.
+He appeared in the film Driving Aphrodite opposite Nia Vardalos and Richard Dreyfuss and played Norris McWhirter in David Baddiel’s short film for Sky The Norris McWhirter Chronicles.

 He has written A Matter of Life and Death ; How To Wean A Man Off Football with Ronni Ancona – an autobiographical comedy self-help book about football as an addiction.